⬅ Home

 Membership of IRWO is always open provided the applicant fulfills the following eligibility criteria:

-• Railway personnel who ceased to be in service on medical grounds before rendering 20 years of continuous service.
+• Railway personnel who ceased to be in service on medical grounds before 20 years of service.

 • Personnel of co-operative societies/banks working for railways only.